 Child custody is almost invariably the most hotly contested aspect in a divorce case.
 It is also among the most traumatic and emotional aspects for everyone involved.
 Determining who has custody of the children, as well as who can make decisions in their lives, tends to be a lengthy and complex process which requires the counsel of a team that is equal parts compassion and skill.

-At Smith Simmons, PLLC, our Oklahoma City family law attorneys are fully committed to fighting for the best interests of both you and your children.
+At Smith Simmons, PLLC, our child custody attorneys in Oklahoma City are fully committed to fighting for the best interests of both you and your children, in all family law matters.
 With our years of experience, we understand how intensely our work affects the lives of you, your partner, and your children.

 If you need aggressive, experienced representation in your custody case, contact us today.
 We can help you fight for your parental rights!